-Arguably, your welcome email sequence is the juiciest sequence of emails that you'll ever send, and the reason is very simple: Your new email subscriber is most interested in you and your blog – and most likely to engage, click and buy, right after they add their email to your list.
+Arguably, your welcome email sequence is the juiciest sequence of emails that you'll ever send, and the reason is straightforward: Your new email subscriber is most interested in you and your blog – and most likely to engage, click and buy, right after they add their email to your list.

 That's so important that I'll say (write?) it again: Your new subscriber is most likely to do business with you right after they sign up.

-And that makes sense, doesn't it?
+And that makes sense.

 This is where your welcome email comes into play.

 5 things that must go into your welcome email

 Just so we're clear, what is a welcome email?
 It's an email (or a sequence of emails) that automatically gets sent to every new subscriber to your email list.

 Write it once using your email provider's autoresponder or sequence features and then set up a rule (or an “automation”) to automatically send that email to new subscribers.
 Here's how to create email sequences in ConvertKit.

 What's the point of a welcome email?

 Your welcome email does several things: First, it thanks them for subscribing and introducing them to what they'll get as subscribers.
 In other words, it helps reaffirm that they made the right decision to signup for your list.